jfreeman812/QE-Tools/sdlcs/code-management.rst

 The final reviewer is responsible for merging the pull request.

-Once a pull request is ready
+Once a pull request is ready,
 assign all eligible members for review.
-This can be tweaked
+This can be tweaked if there is a previous arrangement, such as when a particular individual is invested in the changes being made or a small group has worked heavily in one area.
-if there is an arrangement with a particular individual invested with the changes being made, in this case assign that individual first.
+In that case, the assignment may be more focused.

 QE-Tools Reviews
 ~~~~~~~~~~~~~~~~